Len Phillips

-Leonard Horace Phillips (11 September 1922 – 9 December 2011) was a professional footballer who won three caps for the England national team.
+Leonard Horace Phillips (11 September 1922 – 9 December 2011) was an English professional footballer who played as an inside forward, notably for Portsmouth.
+He won three caps for the England national team and scored 97 goals.

+Career

 Phillips was born in Shoreditch, London.
 At club level, he played his entire professional career for Portsmouth, and was a member of the championship-winning teams of 1949 and 1950.

 After his professional career, Phillips went on to play non-league football for Poole Town, Chelmsford City, Bath City and Waterlooville, the latter while working as a lathe operator at De Havilland's works in Portsmouth.
-He made his last appearance in senior football at the age of 44, in a 3-0 win for Waterlooville against Andover on 24 September 1966.
+He made his last appearance in senior football at the age of 44, in a 3–0 win for Waterlooville against Andover on 24 September 1966.
 After that, Phillips appeared for several years in occasional charity matches for the Pompey ex-Professionals team.

+Death

 Phillips died in Portsmouth on 9 December 2011.